 But this is not the Island of the Blue Dolphins.
-Nim is stranded, but she strikes up an e-mail correspondence with the author of an adventure story that occupies and enriches her days.
-The author – the redoubtable Alex Rover – turns out to be a she and is just as lonely (though neither knows it) as Nim.
+Nim is not so much stranded as at home on her island.
+She has a routine, chores, friends and fun.
+But, when her father fails to call home from his science trip, Nim’s situation becomes more dire.
+She strikes up an e-mail correspondence with the author of an adventure story that occupies and enriches her days.
+The author – the redoubtable Alex Rover – turns out to be a she and is just as lonely as Nim, though neither one knows it.

-Orr entwines their stories in a not too drawn out rescue chase.
+Orr entwines their stories in a tightly woven rescue chase.
 But it is their touching regard for each other, and the way each opens up paths to emotional self-discovery in the other, that charms readers even more than the pace of the chase.